 Freshman students are encouraged to apply before their final secondary-school transcript is available.
-A preliminary transcript, GPA, and available test scores are used by the Undergraduate Admissions Office to assign a tentative admission category.
-All students must submit a final secondary-school transcript before they complete their first registration to confirm the tentative enrollment category assigned to them.
+A preliminary transcript, GPA, and available test scores are used by the Undergraduate Admissions Office to assign a provisional admission category.
+All students must submit a final secondary-school transcript before they complete their first registration to change the provisional enrollment to a regular admission status